Historic Preservation Grant Program

 The primary objective of the City of Aurora’s Preservation Commission is the conservation and revitalization of the City’s historic neighborhoods.
 Key to this effort is the preservation of the City’s unique heritage as exemplified through historic and architecturally significant residential structures.
 The City of Aurora has set aside funding in order to help property owners achieve these objectives.

-The Preservation Grant Program is a reimbursable grant for exterior historic rehabilitation projects.
-Payments will only be made upon completion and approval of the work.
+The Preservation Grant Program is a competitive, reimbursable grant for exterior historic rehabilitation projects.
+Payments will only be made following approval of the grant and upon completion and approval of the work.
 The minimum amount of each grant is $5,000 and the maximum is $20,000.
 All grants at or under $10,000 requires no cash match.
 All grants over $10,000 require a dollar for dollar amount for every dollar over $10,000.

 - Designated as historic within the City of Aurora